OlivierLD/raspberry-coffee/docker/README.md

 Then reach `http://localhost:8081/oliv-components/index.html`

 etc, etc...

+> _Note_: there is an image published on docker-hub.
+> You can run `docker run olivierlediouris/navserver` from a Raspberry Pi, and you're all set.

 ### Case Study
 - **The case**: You have a `nodejs` project you want to share with others.